 Talks with South Korea are underway.

-The Privacy Shield framework is a certification process requiring US businesses to commit to certain principles, costs, and liabilities in relation to data protection.
-Once certified, a US company can send and receive EU citizens' personal data to and from an EU company without restrictions.
+The invalidated Privacy Shield was a certification process requiring U.S. businesses to commit to certain principles, costs, and liabilities in relation to data protection.
+Once certified, a U.S. company could send and receive EU citizens' personal data to and from an EU company without restrictions.

 Standard Contractual Clauses

 Standard contractual clauses (SCCs) are a method to allow transfers of personal data between EU and third-country companies.